Israel may broaden entry restriction due to coronavirus

 Prime Minister Benjamin Netanyahu said on Sunday Israel might broaden its entry restrictions to include visitors from all countries.

-Israel already requires travelers arriving from 15 countries, in Europe and Asia, to go into home quarantine for 14 days.
-The measure effectively cut off tourism from those countries and led some foreign airlines to suspend flights to Israel.
-Israel has reported 26 coronavirus cases and some 80,000 Israelis are in self-quarantine after returning from foreign visits.
+Israel already requires travellers arriving from more than a dozen countries and territories in Europe and Asia to go into home quarantine for 14 days.
+The measure has effectively cut off tourism from those countries and led some foreign airlines to suspend flights to Israel.
+Israel has reported 29 coronavirus cases, with no deaths so far.
+Some 80,000 Israelis are in self-quarantine after returning from travel abroad.

 At a news conference, Netanyahu said Israel was "weighing quarantine for everyone" flying into the country.
 "We have reached the decision that if we take additional steps, it will apply to all countries," he said.
 "But on the other hand, it is very difficult decision."

 He said a decision would be made on Monday in consultation with Israeli health authorities and emergency authorities.
-Netanyahu and Pence agreed to follow up their telephone call with discussions between U.S. and Israeli health officials on technological and scientific cooperation and ways to "confront the challenges" posed by the virus, Netanyahu's office said in a statement.
+Netanyahu and Pence agreed to follow up their telephone call with discussions between U.S. and Israeli health officials on technological and scientific cooperation and ways to tackle the virus, Netanyahu's office said in a statement.

-Israel has already ordered travellers from Germany, France, Spain, Andorra, San Marino, Austria, Switzerland, Macau, Hong Kong, China, France, Japan, Singapore, South Korea and Thailand to go into home quarantine.
+Israel has already ordered travellers from Italy, Germany, France, Spain, Andorra, San Marino, Austria, Switzerland, China, Macau, Hong Kong, Japan, Singapore, South Korea and Thailand to go into home quarantine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)